Table of Contents

 Director: Richard Donner

-Producers: Alexander and Ilya Salkind, Pierre Spengler
+Executive Producers: Alexander and Ilya Salkind

 Writers: Mario Puzo, David Newman, Leslie Newman, Robert Benton, Tom Mankiewicz (based upon the Superman comic-book characters created by Jerry Siegel & Joe Shuster published by DC Comics)